Crafting a Strong Product Business Case

 A business case provides the justification for investment.
 It can be an investment in a new business, stocks, bonds, a project, or a product.
 Business cases are often captured in an artifact or set of artifacts like word processing documents, spreadsheets, and presentations.

-Product business cases justify investment in non-trivial material investments in products.
+Product management business cases justify investment in non-trivial material investments in products.
 They are as relevant to established products as they are for those being newly developed.
-Business cases allow decision-makers to compare alternatives and choose those that are most likely to generate the best business outcomes.
+A business case for a new product allows decision-makers to compare alternatives and choose those that are most likely to generate the best business outcomes.
 In theory, all product organizations should have competency around crafting and evaluating product business cases; in practice, not all do.

 Product managers should be accountable for creating a business case for their product.
 Other departments should contribute as necessary, but the product manager should drive the content, the creation process, and the presentation.
 Assigning accountability for business case development to other departments can undermine product managers’ authority and decrease their motivation to execute the underlying plan.